Can a Special Needs Trust Pay for Food and Shelter?

 In-Kind Support and Maintenance (ISM)

 Can a special needs trust pay the rent, mortgage, or groceries?
 Yes, but you might run into some drawbacks.
-To understand why, it's important to first understand that when the trustee of a special needs trust pays for the beneficiary's food or shelter, the amount paid is considered income to the beneficiary.
+To understand why, it's important to first understand that when the trustee of a special needs trust pays for the beneficiary's shelter, the amount paid is considered income to the beneficiary.
 Specifically, it's called in-kind income or in-kind support and maintenance (ISM).
 The Supplemental Security Income (SSI) program treats ISM differently from other types of income.

 If the ISM can be assigned a specific value, that amount is deducted from the SSI grant—up to a limit.
 The amount of the deduction is currently capped at $334.33 in 2024.
 (This value, which is tied to the federal benefit rate, goes up each year).